IgniteUI/igniteui-docfx/en/components/charts/types/area-chart.md

 ## Angular Stacked Spline Area Chart

-The Ignite UI for Angular Stacked Spline Area Chart is rendered using a collection of points connected by curved spline segments, with the area below the curved spline fill in and stacked on top of each other.
+The Angular Stacked Spline Area Chart is rendered using a collection of points connected by curved spline segments, with the area below the curved spline fill in and stacked on top of each other.
 Stacked Spline Area Chart follows all of the same requirements as area charts, with the only difference being that the visually shaded areas are stacked on top of each other.
 You can create this type of chart in [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdatachartcomponent.html) control by binding your data to [`IgxStackedSplineAreaSeriesComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxstackedsplineareaseriescomponent.html), as shown in the example below.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"